d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ### Application
 :label:`subsec_probability_hiv_app`

-Let us put our skills to the test.
+Let's put our skills to the test.
 Assume that a doctor administers an AIDS test to a patient.
 This test is fairly accurate and it fails only with $1\%$ probability if the patient is healthy but reporting him as diseased.
 Moreover, it never fails to detect HIV if the patient actually has it.
 We use $D_1$ to indicate the diagnosis ($1$ if positive and $0$ if negative) and $H$ to denote the HIV status ($1$ if positive and $0$ if negative).
 :numref:`conditional_prob_D1` lists such conditional probability.